CarSmallGuo/flutter_oshm/README.en.md

 You can learn more about our adaptation of Flutter for OpenHarmony in the [Flutter OH version evolution planning and branching strategy](https://gitcode.com/openharmony-tpc/flutter_flutter/wiki/Flutter-OH%E7%89%88%E6%9C%AC%E6%BC%94%E8%BF%9B%E8%A7%84%E5%88%92%E5%92%8C%E5%88%86%E6%94%AF%E7%AD%96%E7%95%A5.md).

 ## Upgrade Guide
-1. If your project is upgrading from HarmonyOS version 3.7.12 to version 3.27.4:
+1. If your project is upgrading from HarmonyOS version 3.22.0 to version 3.27.4:
    * Environment dependencies: Configuration remains consistent between the two versions, no additional modifications required.
-   * For new features and changes from 3.7.12 to 3.27.4, please refer to the [Release Notes](https://docs.flutter.dev/release/release-notes).
+   * For new features and changes from 3.22.0 to 3.27.4, please refer to the [Release Notes](https://docs.flutter.dev/release/release-notes).
    * For official compatibility changes, please refer to the [Upgrade Guide](https://docs.flutter.dev/release/breaking-changes).
-   * For the changelog from 3.7 to 3.22, please refer to the [Changelog](/release-notes/changelog/Flutter3.7_to_3.22_CHANGElOG.md)
    * Rendering Engine: Added impeller-vulkan mode (default, can be switched to skia-gl).
    * Third-party libraries:
       - Pure Dart libraries should be upgraded to the specified version to support 3.27.4.
-      - The packages in [OpenHarmony-SIG/flutter_packages](https://gitcode.com/openharmony-sig/flutter_packages/blob/master/README.md) have undergone a basic usability test for version 3.27.4.
+      - The packages in [openharmony-tpc/flutter_packages](https://gitcode.com/openharmony-tpc/flutter_packages/blob/master/README.md) have undergone a basic usability test for version 3.27.4.
 If you encounter any issues during use, please create an issue for tracking.
 2. If your project is migrating from Android or iOS to the HarmonyOS adaptation for version 3.27.4, please refer to the remaining guide documents.

 ## Development document